mecid/mecid.github.io/_posts/2019-12-11-building-bottom-sheet-in-swiftui.md

 }
 ```

-As you can see, we started with defining a few properties of BottomSheetView.
+As you can see, we started with defining a few properties of *BottomSheetView*.
 First of all, it needs a binding to its state.
 By using binding, we extract the state from the bottom sheet itself and allow to the parent view to open/close the sheet.
-To learn more about the benefits of @Binding and other property wrappers in SwiftUI, take a look at my dedicated post.
+To learn more about the benefits of *@Binding* and other property wrappers in *SwiftUI*, take a look at my dedicated post.

 We also require the maximum height which we will use whenever the sheet is open, and we calculate the minimum height to use it whenever the sheet is closed.

-The last parameter we need is the content closure with @ViewBuilder function builder. @ViewBuilder allows us to use closure to build the content view of our bottom sheet.
-Other view containers like VStack, HStack, ZStack also use @ViewBuilder to describe content closure.
-Let's make it similar to standard SwiftUI components.
+The last parameter we need is the content closure with *@ViewBuilder* function builder. *@ViewBuilder* allows us to use closure to build the content view of our bottom sheet.
+Other view containers like *VStack, HStack, ZStack* also use *@ViewBuilder* to describe content closure.
+Let's make it similar to standard *SwiftUI* components.

 We already defined all the needed public properties.
 Let's place the content now.